theKashey/memoize-state/README.md

 More of it - they will return a unique object each time, as long the function is returning a new object each time.
 But not today!

-Memoize-state memoizes used __state__ parts, using the same __magic__, as you can found in __MobX__ or __immer__.
+Memoize-state memoizes tracks used __state__ parts, using the same __magic__, as you can found in __MobX__ or __immer__.
-It will know, that it should react only state.value. _Perfect_.
+It will know, that it should react only on some `state.value1` change, but not `value2`. _Perfect_.

-Now you able just to write function AS YOU WANT.
-Memoize-state will detect all _really_ used arguments, variables and keys, and then - react only to _right_ changes.
+Now you able just to write functions AS YOU WANT.
+Memoize-state will detect all _really_ used arguments, variables and keys, and then - react only to the _right_ changes.

 [![NPM](https://nodei.co/npm/memoize-state.png?downloads=true&stars=true)](https://nodei.co/npm/memoize-state/)

 ## Implementations
-- [React-memoize](https://github.com/theKashey/react-memoize) - magic memoization for React, componentWillReceiveProps optization, and selection from context.
+- [React-memoize](https://github.com/theKashey/react-memoize) - magic memoization for React, componentWillReceiveProps optization, selection from context, whole SFC memoization.
 - [beautiful-react-redux](https://github.com/theKashey/beautiful-react-redux) - instant memoization for React-Redux
 - your project!